shift7-ch/katta-docs/docs/architecture/tokens.md

 `stsRoleCreateBucketClient` role itself and creates the bucket and uploads the vault template directly (see [`HubUVFVaultProvider`](https://github.com/shift7-ch/katta-clientlib/blob/main/hub/src/main/java/cloud/katta/protocols/hub/HubUVFVaultProvider.java)).
 Here the create-bucket role's permission policy (bucket prefix) is the effective restriction.
-This is also why the storage profile carries two create-bucket role ARNs: `stsRoleCreateBucketHub` (assumed by the Web Client, credentials passed to Katta Server) and `stsRoleCreateBucketClient` (assumed by the Desktop
+This is also why the storage profile carries two create-bucket role ARNs: `stsRoleCreateBucketHub` (assumed by Katta Web, credentials passed to Katta Server) and `stsRoleCreateBucketClient` (assumed by the Katta Desktop directly).
-Client directly).

 ### S3 Template Upload (Katta S3 STS and Static)

 The vault template is encrypted on the user's machine before any upload; whoever performs the upload never sees plaintext.

-* _STS Storage Access Mode_: the upload rides on the bucket-creation credentials described above — performed by Katta Server for the Web Client and by the Desktop Client itself.
+* _STS Storage Access Mode_: the upload rides on the bucket-creation credentials described above — performed by Katta Server for Katta Web and by Katta Desktop itself.
 The session policy's `s3:PutObject` statement matches exactly the template objects (`vault.uvf`, `dir.uvf`, and the root directory placeholder ending in `/`) and nothing else.
-* _Static Storage Access Mode_: the bucket already exists, and the client uploads the template directly with the static credentials provided by the user — the Web Client from the browser (after verifying the bucket is empty; this requires the bucket CORS settings described in [Troubleshooting](../self-hosting-guide/troubleshooting.md)), the Desktop Client via its S3 connection.
+* _Static Storage Access Mode_: the bucket already exists, and the client uploads the template directly with the static credentials provided by the user — Katta Web from the browser (after verifying the bucket is empty; this requires the bucket CORS settings described in [Troubleshooting](../self-hosting-guide/troubleshooting.md)), the Katta Desktop via its S3 connection.